The most amazing Cockle recipe ever

 Step 1

-Put as much salt, pepper and dried garlic powder in your mixing container as you like, then add your preferred choice of dried flavourings and a teaspoon of plain flour and give it a shake.
+Put as much salt, pepper, and dried garlic powder in your mixing container as you like, then add your preferred choice of dried flavorings and a heaped teaspoon of plain flour and give it a shake.

 Step 2